 Claire Maxted is an all-round outdoor lover, runner, cyclist, occasional climber and kayaker who has adventured all over the world but still insists the UK in good weather conditions is the best playground on the planet.
 She is editor of Trail Running magazine.
-Read more articles like this in Totally Active Magazine.
+This is a feature article from Totally Active Magazine originally posted on 30th September 2016.

 When Keswick hotelier Bob Graham ran 42 Lake District peaks in 1932 to celebrate his birthday of as many years, he never could have guessed what a massive following his 66-mile round would create.
 Bob ran a staggering clockwise route from the Moot Hall in the centre of Keswick, up Skiddaw and Blencathra, over the Helvelyn range, on to the Langdale Pikes, the Scafell massif, the peaks above Wasdale, the mighty Great Gable, finishing with Robinson en route back to Keswick.
 It’s an epic undertaking with over 8,000 m ascent that Bob appears to have taken in his famously strong stride within just 24 hours, wearing heavy boots and sometimes even barefooted.
 Many didn’t believe the feat was even possible, which might be why Olympic gold medalist Chris Brasher failed twice and it took almost 30 years for Alan Heaton to complete what had then become known as the ‘Bob Graham Round’ or BG in 1960.
 Since then fell runners have taken up the challenge, but no one has come within an hour of the 13 hour 53 minute record set by local legend Billy Bland of Borrowdale in 1982.
 The BG has become a hugely popular test of fitness and determination for UK fell runners.